my-terneo/terneo-api/source/en/mqtt.rst

 ========

 Starting from firmware version 2.4 there's a possibility to collect telemetry and manage some parameters via MQTT protocol.
-MQTT server connection settings are available only via the device web-interface:
+MQTT server connection settings are available only via the device web-interface, which is available at its local IP address:

 ``Host``/``Port`` - IP address and port of the MQTT server

-``Uer``/``Password`` - username and password to connect
+``User``/``Password`` - username and password to connect

 ``Keep alive`` - the maximum allowed period of time without data exchange